java-basic-tutorial/homework04/README.md

 First of all, lets take a look at the class [AbstractCoffeeMachine](src/main/java/com/softserveinc/task01/AbstractCoffeeMachine.java).

 This class is abstract and has a few fields and methods.
+Pay attention at the method `makeCoffee()`.
+You can use it to make a `Espresso` and `Americano`.

-You need to create a public class `CoffeeMachineV1` derived from [AbstractCoffeeMachine](src/main/java/com/softserveinc/task01/AbstractCoffeeMachine.java) in the package [com.softserveinc.task01](src/main/java/com/softserveinc/task01).
+Create a public class `CoffeeMachineV1` derived from [AbstractCoffeeMachine](src/main/java/com/softserveinc/task01/AbstractCoffeeMachine.java) in the package [com.softserveinc.task01](src/main/java/com/softserveinc/task01).

 After, you need to implement the abstract methods `makeEspresso()` and `makeAmericano()`.